-Mustang Bio Announces Rare Pediatric Disease Designation for MB-207 for the Treatment of X-linked Severe Combined Immunodeficiency in Previously Transplanted Patients
+Mustang Bio Announces Rare Pediatric Disease Designation for MB-107 for the Treatment of X-linked Severe Combined Immunodeficiency

 X-linked severe combined immunodeficiency is a rare genetic disorder that occurs in approximately 1 per 225,000 births.
-It is characterized by the absence or lack of function of key immune cells, resulting in a severely compromised immune system and death by 1 year of age if untreated.
+It is characterized by the absence or lack of function of key immune cells, resulting in a severely compromised immune system and death by one year of age if untreated.
 Patients with XSCID have no T-cells or natural killer cells.
 Although their B-cells are normal in number, they are not functional.
 As a result, XSCID patients are usually affected by severe bacterial, viral or fungal infections early in life and often present with interstitial lung disease, chronic diarrhea and failure to thrive.
-Among patients who receive HSCT, many are unable to establish adequate T-cell immunity or lose T-cell immunity over time.
-Further, approximately two-thirds of patients who receive HSCT lack sufficient B-cell immunity and need lifelong immunoglobulin replacement therapy.

 About Mustang Bio